AI-Ready Product Pages — A 6-Point Scoring Checklist for E-Commerce

 Scoring your pages

 10-12: AI-ready.
-Your product pages are optimized for citation by AI shopping assistants.
+Your product pages are built to be cited by AI shopping assistants.

-6-9: Partially ready.
-Some signals present, but gaps limit AI visibility.
+6-9: partially ready.
+Some signals present, but the gaps are capping your AI visibility.

-0-5: Not ready.
-AI shopping assistants are likely skipping your products.
+0-5: not ready.
+AI shopping assistants are almost certainly skipping your products right now - and they won't tell you.

-GEOlikeaPro scores your product pages across all six AI readiness signals and tells you exactly what to fix. optimizing your product pages for AI shopping assistants.
+GEOlikeaPro scores your product pages across all six AI readiness signals and tells you exactly what to fix first.
+See where you stand.

 FAQ